jakariyaa/cashyo-server/API_DOCUMENTATION.md

 ## Introduction

-The Digital Wallet System API is a secure, role-based backend service for managing digital wallets and financial transactions.
+The Cashyo Server is a secure, role-based backend service for managing digital wallets and financial transactions.
 It provides endpoints for user authentication, wallet management, and various transaction types with proper validation and access control.

 ### Technology Stack

 - **Runtime**: Node.js
 - **Framework**: Express.js
 - **Language**: TypeScript